cr/webextaware/README.md

 command until all you get are persistent 404 errors:

 ```
-webextaware -n sync
+webextaware sync -n
 ```

 ## Usage examples

+Most commands accept selectors for selecting packages.
+Valid selectors are:

+* any AMO ID like *737717*
+* any extension file ID (sha256 hashes) like *2c8fc1861903551dac72bdbe9ec389bff8c417ba7217f6c738ac8d968939fc30*
+* the keyword *all* for selecting everything the whole metadata set
+* the keyword *orphans* for selecting extensions not referenced by the metadata set
+* a regular expression that is matched against extension names

 ### info, query

-Get some info on the current set with
+Get some info on the cache state with

 ```
 webextaware info